 The first responder certificate is the introductory program for pre-hospital and emergency medicine training.
 Students learn basic medical treatments and practical skills training in emergency medical care.
 The program can be completed in approximately four months, and it includes 40 hours of training and coursework from a state-approved program.
-Upon completion, students will have earned cardiopulmonary resuscitation credentials and completed state-approved cognitive and psychomotor exams.
-Related programs include wilderness first responder certificate programs and emergency medical technician (EMT) certificate and diploma programs.
+In order to enroll in the certificate program, students must meet the state's emergency medical service requirements and have prior certification in basic life support.

 - Bleeding and soft tissue injuries

-- Lifting and moving patients
+- Lifting and moving patients/patient assessment

 - Legal and ethical issues